Arguments for the Effectiveness of Human Problem Solving: Introduction

 \section{Introduction}

 Problem solving is probably the most common activity of all organisms, especially of humans.
 We deal with various problems throughout our lives, from infancy to adulthood.
 Therefore, it is not surprising that an extensive effort has been made to understand the cognitive processes responsible for this ability, and many models of human problem solving have been presented \citep{pol2, ste2, ohl, wei, ste, hum, woods, ste3}.
-Additional models of problem solving and, generally, of human cognitive skills have been proposed by research groups on cognitive architectures like ICARUS \citep{lan, lan6, lan5, lan3, lan2}, ACT-R \citep{and2, and}, SOAR \citep{nas, lai, lan3}, Polyscheme \citep{cas, cas3, cas2}, and others (see \citealp{duch, lan3}).
-Yet further approaches to problem solving were introduced in the field of theoretical computer science, although these models/algorithms were not much concerned with human approach to problem solving but rather with the objective effectivity of such algorithms \citep{sol, hutter2002fastest, oops, marcus2005universal}.
+Additional models of problem solving and, generally, of human cognitive skills have been proposed by research groups on cognitive architectures like ICARUS \citep{lan, lan5, lan3, lan2}, ACT-R \citep{and2, and}, SOAR \citep{nas, lai, lan3}, Polyscheme \citep{cas, cas2}, and others (see \citealp{duch, lan3}).
+However, while the current state of research can explain some questions about the scope of problems the human brain can solve, we lack some form of explanations what makes solving (novel) problems so fast, i.e., effective.
+We note that there have been proposed models or algorithms for general problem solving with special focus on the provable effectiveness \citep{sol, hutter2002fastest, oops, fink,marcus2005universal}, but these models are not designed to mimic human problem solving process, and as such offer little explanation of this feat.
+Thus, the question why humans are still more effective problems solvers than computers is still left open \citep{poole2010artificial}.